 - Capstone Project.
 You may undertake a rigorous, semester-long, pro bono, group consulting project for real clients in public agencies or nonprofits, culminating in a written report.

 - Professional report.
 Some students who undertake a summer internship expand on their experience by enrolling in a semester-long independent study or directed reading course, culminating in a more complete professional report that is useful to the client and others.
 The report is intended to assist your client in decision-making and program management or evaluation.
-Consult the Program Handbook for more specifics.
+Consult the Program Handbook and the MPA Professional Writing Guide for more specifics.

 - Thesis.
 Writing a master’s thesis is an option that is particularly appropriate for those who plan to go on for a PhD and have some particular topical concern within the field of public affairs that can be served by broad-ranging but focused research.
-Consult the Program Handbook for more specifics.
-The MPA thesis must meet the format requirements of the Graduate School.
-See the Thesis and Dissertation Guide, available on the Cornell Graduate School web site.
+Consult the Program Handbook and the MPA Professional Writing Guide for more specifics.
+For additional information about writing a research thesis and proper format see the Thesis and Dissertation Guide, available on the Cornell Graduate School web site.